-If you need some support with your English language skills, book an appointment with our English Language Support Team or visit Nottingham Language Centre.
+If you need some support with your English language skills, book an appointment with our English Language Support Team, or visit Nottingham Language Centre.

 Worried about plagiarism?
 It can happen - however unintentionally.
-If you’ve any doubts, our libraries can help you with referencing and avoiding plagiarism and you can take advantage of their information literacy workshops and drop-in sessions.
+If you’ve any doubts, our libraries can help you with referencing – take advantage of their information literacy workshops and drop-in sessions.

-You can use our tailored virtual learning environment for your distance learning and to access module information, resources for study, NTU news and email from anywhere in the world.
+You can use NOW – our tailored virtual learning environment – for your distance learning and to access module information, resources for study, NTU news and email from anywhere in the world.
 Find out more about NOW.